CLAUDIA RIVERO

 "To me, he's the prime suspect," said Prennis.
 However, New Castle County Police have not named any suspects.

-Given the information provided by the good Samaritan, who mentioned a potential trafficking element, we felt it necessary to drive through the infamous Bissonnet Street in southwest Houston, which is notorious for that type of activity.
+Given the information provided by the good Samaritan, who mentioned a potential sex trafficking element, we went to several truck stops and handed out fliers.
+We also drove through the infamous Bissonnet Street in southwest Houston, which is notorious for such activity.
 It was broad daylight, but the streets were full of young women.
-It was hard for the Johnsons to see this up close because it made them wonder: what if their daughter could be among them?
+It was hard for the Johnsons to see this up close because it made them wonder if their daughter could be among them.

 We then made the three-hour drive to San Antonio.

 The next day, we went with the Johnsons to the San Antonio Police Department, where they met privately with the detective who assisted NCCPD investigators with Janteyl's case.
 Their meeting lasted no more than 15 minutes.
-Afterward, the Johnsons told us the detective was stunned to see them in person, as he had not expected them to travel to San Antonio.
-They left the meeting feeling a mix of emotions.
+Afterward, the Johnsons told us the detective was stunned to see them in person; he was not expecting them to travel to San Antonio.
+The Johnsons left feeling a rollercoaster of emotions.

 "My baby girl is down here lost and hurt, and I can't...bring her home," said Prennis, fighting back tears.
 "I'm actually hurt, I'm hurting.
 To me, it seems like no one is really interested; that's how I feel.
 They keep saying that they've exhausted all leads."